slatedocs/slate/source/includes/marketplace.md

 - `extra.install-directory-name` specifies the directory name for the bundle.
 Correct directory name is important for PSR4 autoloading.
 It must be the same as in the namespace in your PHP classes.
 - `require.php` be sure to specify the PHP version range that you test the plugin against.
 Ideally it should be the same as the Mautic's [supported PHP versions](https://www.mautic.org/download/requirements).
 Do not allow users to install the plugin on versions that are not supported.
 - `require.ext-*` if your plugin require some PHP extension, please list them in the require section too.
 No one knows on what servers your plugin will run on.
 - `require.mautic/core-lib` it's important to specify which Mautic versions your plugin supports.
-Write only the versions you or your community tested with.
+Include only the versions you or your community have tested and confirmed the plugin works with.

 When the composer.json is ready, follow the [Publishing Packages](https://packagist.org) section directly in Packagist.